omnivector-solutions/jobbergate/jobbergate-docs/docs/source/tutorial.md

     Again, be careful to use the correct `id` produced by this command for the remainder of the tutorial!

+!!!
+Note

+    The `exeuction-directory` parameter must be set for jobs that will be sumbitted remotely because it defaults to the current working directory wherever you run jobbergate-cli.
+Chances are that you are running in a directory that does not exists on the compute nodes of whatever cluster you are submitting to.
+Thus, you should choose a directory that you know exists on the cluster.
+For the jobbergate-composed cluster, we know that `/nfs` exists and is writable.

 ### Check the status of the submitted job

 We can look up the status of a Job Submission using the following command: